Last updated on October 7th, 2020 at 01:54 pm

 Before I buy any piece of equipment I usually check for its versatility.
 I don’t really like to put my hard-earned money on things that have limited areas of functionalities.

-A dip belt is a highly versatile training equipment that can be used in your back training days, chest training days and even legs training days.
+A dip belt is a highly versatile training equipment that can be used while back training days, chest training days and even legs training days.

 Additionally, incorporating dip belts in your training routine will not only improve the strength gains but will also improve muscular endurance and explosiveness.